 Anti-Social Media Among Adults

-Parents are just as bad, claims, Pew Research Center as more and more parents are turning to social media for parenting-related information and social support.
+Parents are just as bad with online addiction, claims, Pew Research Center as more and more parents are turning to social media for parenting-related information and social support.

 The most common form of social media for parents is Facebook, with 75 per cent of parents actively participating in liking, sharing and commenting.